jbrasko2/brainstorm-app/README.md

 ## Installation

 Gems required to successfully run this application can be found in the config/environment folder.
-To install, clone this repo and enter 'bundle install' into the terminal
+To install, clone this repo and enter 'bundle install' into the terminal.

 ## Usage